quasar098/ctf-writeups/amateursctf-2023/gophers-revenge/README.md

 i eventually realized that "+" looked like a "t", and also put a space char instead of a regular one because it is special char

 the flag is `amateursCTF{ye5._+h1s_1s_g0pher_h3ll}`

+this was, however, the hardest chall i solved and i am extremely proud of myself for solving it